Illustration showing a man doing a barbell back squat.

 Those are lofty goals, and I don’t doubt you could do it.
 Many natural powerlifters do, but most casual lifters never get there, even after decades of training.

-We surveyed 580 of our readers to see how long they’d been lifting and how much they could swat.
+We surveyed 580 of our readers to see how long they’d been lifting and how much they could squat.
 Squatting three plates (315 pounds) is rare at commercial gyms.
 Most guys never get past two plates (225 pounds).

 We can break the data down even further, giving you realistic expectations about how much you should be able to squat based on how long you’ve been training.
 I also made graphs so that you can see what percentile you’re in.